incepter/react-async-states/packages/docs/docs/api/use-async-state.md

 arguments that produced it. `run` runs the subscribed async state, to abort it invoke `abort`.
 The `lastSuccess` holds for you the last succeeded value.

-`replaceState` instantly gives a new value to the state with success status.
+`replaceState` instantly gives a new value to the state with the desired status.
 `runAsyncState` works only in provider, and was added as convenience to trigger some side effect after the current async producer did something, for example, reload users list after updating a user successfully.